akgrenier/575-haiku-commit/README.md

 ## Features

+575 Haiku Commit turns staged diffs into short, 5‑7‑5 commit messages that are easy to scan in history while staying fun and memorable for the team.

 - 🎋 Generate commit messages in traditional haiku format (5-7-5 syllables)
 - 🤖 Multiple providers: Anthropic, OpenAI GPT‑5, and Google Gemini 2.5
 - ⚡ Quick keyboard shortcut: `Ctrl+Shift+H` (or `Cmd+Shift+H` on Mac)
 - 📝 Automatically fills in the Source Control commit message box
 - 🎨 Works with any git repository

+## Why this exists

+If you already stage small, meaningful diffs, 575 Haiku Commit gives you a crisp 5‑7‑5 commit that teams remember and can skim fast, without bikeshedding over phrasing.

 ## Installation